harmony-one/h/progress/rikako-hatoya.md

+2024-11-12 Tue: [Created](https://github.com/rikaa15/transcription) text-to-speech converter word for word with milisecond precision timestamps using Google's ASR API.
+Tested on cropped Elon video, created more cropped audio segments of video file for testing.

 2024-11-11 Mon: Tested various AI transcription+summary service.
 Cropped Elon video for analysis, got transcription timestamped for each word, and asked passage questions.

+---

 2024-11-10 Sun: Researched into transcription services.
 Looked for tools that can transcribe and timestamp youtube video down to each word.